Genomics-HSE/DAIseg.mex/README.md

 # DAIseg.mex
 DAIseg.mex method is created to detect ancient introgressed segments using unadmixed outgroup population and several reference archaic genomes.

-__Input__: .vcf.gz{.tbi} file where merging all Neanderthal, Europeans, Native Americans, Africans and  ingroup observable samples together and five .txt files with ids of each group.
+__Input__: .vcf.gz{.tbi} file only with biallelic snps where merging all Neanderthal, Europeans, Native Americans, Africans and  ingroup observable samples together and five .txt files with ids of each group.

 __Output__: .txt files where each two lines corresponds to the one admixed(mexican) sample and is  array of tracts  : Neanderthal ancestry camed through Europeans, Neanderthal ancestry camed throug Native americans

 # Pipeline briefly
-0. (optionally) Run __panel.preparation.Linux.sh__ with samples' name files to merge 1000GP, neanderthal samples and obtain .vcf.gz file.
-1. Using .vcf.gz{.tbi} and files with samples's names to run __./make.obs.sh__ to make observation files.
-3. Run __daiseg.mex.py__ to obtain archaic tracts  with the posssibility of using EM algorithm.
+ (optionally) Run __panel.preparation.Linux.sh__ with samples' name files to merge 1000GP, neanderthal samples and obtain .vcf.gz file (optionally).
+Using .vcf.gz{.tbi} and files with samples's names to run ./make.obs.sh to make observation files.
+Run daiseg.mex.py to obtain archaic tracts  with the posssibility of using EM algorithm.